Engee documentation

 Effects and Initial Conditions

-# Thermal Liquid 1 dynamic compressibility — compressibility of thermal liquid in the heat exchanger
+# Thermal Liquid 1 dynamic compressibility — compressibility of a heat-conducting liquid in a heat exchanger

 Details

-Option for modelling pressure changes inside the heat exchanger.
-If this box is unchecked, pressure derivatives are not considered in the energy and mass conservation equations.
+An option for simulating pressure changes inside the heat exchanger.
+If this option is unchecked, then the pressure derivatives are not taken into account in the equations of conservation of energy and mass.
 The pressure inside the heat exchanger is defined as the average of the two port pressures.

 Default value